 - How have you demonstrated leadership skills in your life, work or school?

 - Does any attribute, quality or skill distinguish you from everyone else?
 How did you develop this attribute?

 - Pick an experience from your own life and explain how it has influenced your development.

 - Who has been the most influential person in your life?

 Start your scholarship essay early.
 Essays take time to write and revise.
 Give yourself plenty of time and do not wait until the last minute.

 Scholarship providers usually give you a topic to write about or questions to answer.
 Respond to the questions asked and know your audience.
 Whom are you writing to and what are they asking?
 If needed, do additional research.
 Take a closer look at the mission of the scholarship for additional insight.

 What do you want to say about yourself in the essay?
 After you understand the essay topic, you should be aware of what you want to accomplish.
 Most scholarship committees prefer to see the standard five-paragraph essay complete with introduction, body paragraphs and conclusion.
 Using this format can help you develop a theme and stay on topic.

 As you write your essay, don’t be general in your response.
 Use concrete examples to support your ideas and tell a story with your details.
 When the selection committee has finished reading your essay, you want them to remember you.

 The essay that you submit should be the polished final version.
 It should be free of all errors—spelling, grammatical and structural.
 When you are finished, have a friend or family member read it.
-Use the WritePoint℠ feature and the Scholarship Essay Review service on your student website.
+Use the WritePoint℠ feature on your student website.